 Related Read to Crawl (2019): Oxygen (2021): Taut Single-Location Thriller Serves As An Allegory For Socially-Distanced Isolation

-All in all, the movie is a fun distraction without much in the way of memorability.
+All in all, Crawl (2019) is a fun distraction without much in the way of memorability.
 There are two things I will probably remember: 1) To build up the body count, the Rasmussen brothers introduce some pointless filler characters whose sole purpose is to writhe as they are consumed by the evils of the swamp.
-The sole unscathed character suggests that the filmmakers have a soft-spot for animals of the corporeal, non-CGI variety.
+The sole unscathed character suggests that the filmmakers have a soft spot for animals of the corporeal, non-CGI variety.
 2) The song that plays over the end credits indicates a sense of humor that makes precious little appearances during the film proper.
 A pity.